 Can Chickenpox Be Dangerous and Deadly?

-Chickenpox in infants, elderly and those with compromised immune systems may lead to complications, too.9 Pregnant women are also advised to be careful not to catch this disease.
-Getting chickenpox while pregnant, especially during the first or second trimester, may cause congenital varicella syndrome, which is characterized by birth defects and an increased risk of stillbirth.10
+Chickenpox in infants, elderly and those with compromised immune systems may lead to complications, too.10 Pregnant women are also advised to be careful not to catch this disease.
+Getting chickenpox while pregnant, especially during the first or second trimester, may cause congenital varicella syndrome, which is characterized by birth defects, low birth weight and an increased risk of fetal death.11

 Stay Informed About Chickenpox by Reading These Pages

-The best way to safeguard your health against chickenpox is to know as much as you can about it: its causes, potential symptoms, what to do if you or someone you know it and how to prevent complications from occurring.
-Learn more about this contagious viral disease from these pages and discover how you can stay protected against the potential severe effects of chickenpox.
+The best way to safeguard your health against chickenpox is to know as much as you can about it: its causes, potential symptoms, what to do if you or someone you know has it, and how to prevent complications from occurring.
+Learn more about this contagious viral disease from these pages and discover how you can stay protected against the potentially severe effects of chickenpox.